 Valerie, Robyn and Florinda Voitrekovsky.

 The New Zealand government had a plan for their returned soldiers similar to that of the new post-war Polish government.
 Both encouraged the men to take up farming.
-In Poland, the land lay in reclaimed eastern Poland and offered as part of the new government’s strategy for building up a nation that had been wiped off the geographical map for 146 years.
+In Poland, the land lay in reclaimed eastern Poland and offered as part of the new government’s strategy for building up a nation that had been wiped off the geographical map for up to 146 years.
 In New Zealand, the potential farmland was scattered all over the country.
-Both countries included tax concessions and loans in the deals.
+Both nations included tax concessions and loans in the deals.

 One difference between the schemes was that the Poles created new settlements, so communities formed.
 In New Zealand the land blocks were often remote.
 Another difference was that the New Zealand government advertised its offer of land during World War I as an incentive to single men to join the army.12 In Poland, volunteer soldiers did not know about the land offer until after they fought and won the 1919–1920 Polish-Soviet War.